alexeev-engineer/paintlog/README.md

  - [ ] Update docs and commentaries in code1

 ## Copyright
-Copyright © 2024, Alexeev Bronislav and Core86® LLC
+Copyright © 2024, Alexeev Bronislav

 All rights reversed